N. R. Alagaraja: Career

 Alagaraja was elected to the Tamil Nadu legislative assembly as a Tamil Maanila Congress (Moopanar) (TMC) candidate from Theni constituency in the 1996 elections.
 He had been runner-up as a candidate of the Indian National Congress in the same constituency in 1989.
+His grandson Srimaan Ramachandra Raja currently serves as the All India Secretary of NSUI, the Students wing of Indian National Congress.